cbeck88/conf-rs/README.md

 [dependencies]
 conf = "0.1"
 ```

-NOTE: Not actually published to crates.io yet... there is some more test coverage that is needed before that can happen.

 Then, create a `struct` which represents the configuration data your application needs to read on startup.
 This struct should derive the `Conf` trait, and the `conf` attributes should be used to describe how each field can be read.